Sean O'Pry: Career

+"Looksmaxxing" idol

+As of early 2024, O'Pry and other popular male models saw a resurgence in online popularity - primarily as a result of the "looksmaxxing" community of young men.
+O'Pry and others have been venerated by these communities due to the their facial/physical aesthetics and perceived ability to "mog" (outshine) others - due to these characteristics.

+O'Pry has responded with criticism to this veneration: "For me that's not acceptable as a person.
+Like I've never in my life gone into a room, and thought I was better than somebody because of an aesthetic." said O'Pry in a 2024 podcast.

 Achievements

 In 2008, O'Pry was named the world's eighth most successful male model by Forbes magazine.
 Only one year later, he had moved up to the #1 position on their list.
 As of September 2013, Models.com named O'Pry as the most successful male model in the world on their 'Top 50' list.
 As of 2014, he had held that position for two years.

 In 2015, O'Pry was included on Models.com's new 'Supers Men', 'Sexiest Men', and the 'Money Guys' lists.
 That same year, Vogue, ranked him fifth on the 'Top 10 Male Models of All Time'.